 True Copper: Despite the name, I found it to be actually more of a brassy paint, similar to GW Balthasar Gold but lighter.
 More brownish and muted than on the paint swatch.

-Weapon Bronze: A bright and vibrant bronze paint that with mediocre coverage.
+Weapon Bronze: A bright and vibrant bronze paint with mediocre coverage.
 Similar to GW Brass Scorpion, but slightly lighter.
 Lighter in real life than on the colour swatch.

 Gun Metal: A dark silver, similar to GW’s Leadbelcher, but while Leadbelcher has a nuance of oily brown, Gun Metal is slightly more neutral, cooler silver.
 My recommended highlight colour: Plate Mail Metal.